 Our geography curriculum is designed to stimulate an interest and sense of wonder about diverse places, people, resources and natural and human environments.
+Our children explore the relationships between these interacting elements.

 Each study is bursting with rich vocabulary to broaden the children’s understanding of human and physical geography.